oasis-tcs/csaf/csaf_2.1/prose/edit/src/profiles.md

     > Provides vulnerability assessment metrics, such as CVSS, EPSS, SSVC,
     > or other supported scoring systems.
     > If the discoverer is aware of active exploitation, that information SHOULD be
-    > communicated using the appropriate supported metric.
+    > communicated using the SSVC Exploitatation metric as "Active" or "PoC"
     > Evidence supporting known exploitation MAY be referenced using
     > `$.vulnerabilities[*].references`
     > to assist investigation by vendors and coordinators.